sgoeschl/java-image-processing-survival-guide/paper/README.md

 ------------------------------------------------------------------
 ## 6. Production Issues

-Unsurprisingly real life is harsh on your code and exposes dormant issues - within six months in production the following problems were encountered
+Another customer required a very similiar functionality mostly processing PDFs containing image scans.
+The code base was used for a couple of months by two customers each processing million of images but unsurprisingly real life is harsh on your code and exposes dormant issues.
+After 6 months in production the following problems were encountered

 * Reliance on file names
 * Segment Violation during PDF processing
+* Black Borders After Image Sharpening
 * Unsupported JPEG compression flavors
 * Unsupported TIFF compression algorithms

-## 6.1 File Extensions versus Content Types
+## 6.1 Reliance On File Names

 When uploading an image file the file name and content type of the uploaded image is passed to the server and is stored on the server's local file system.
 The existing code base ignored the content type and only used the file name extension to determine if the image format is supported.
 That's fine if all your clients use proper file names but failed sometimes for Android apps sending "image.bin".
 In general there are three bits of information to determine the content type of an uploaded image

 * File names are brittle since they may end with ".bin" or have no extension at all